BaumFX/cpp-anti-debug/README.md

 ```
 #include anti_debug.hpp

-//will contain 0 if no debuggers etc. were found, anything else is the specific code for the detected problem
+//will contain 0 if no debuggers etc. were found, returns -1 if something was found, you could edit the check_security() function
+//to return the specific error code
 //see anti_debug.hpp for more information
 int security_status = security::check_security();